The Utah Black Hawk War: Settler Colonialism

 The Author

-"My great-grandfather, Peter Gottfredson, was a friend of Black Hawk and the Timpanogos during the Black Hawk War in Utah, which spanned 26 turbulent years.
-I wanted to know what his experience was living among them, so I set about finding the answer by first living with the Shoshoni and various Tribes throughout North and South America, learning their history and spiritual practices."
+Phillip became an author because of circumstances rather than desire.
+His great-grandfather, Peter Gottfredson, was a friend of Black Hawk and the Timpanogos during the Black Hawk War in Utah, which spanned 26 turbulent years.
+Phillip needed to know what his experience was living among them, so he set about finding the answer by first living with the Shoshoni and various Tribes throughout North and South America, learning their history and life-ways.

 "Grandfather Peter wrote about Black Hawk's Mission of Peace toward the war's end.
-But the question remained, why he, Black Hawk, would go to extreme measures to find a peaceful end to war after all the unimaginable pain and suffering he and his people went through.
-It followed that it became my quest for over 20 years of my life to understand the extraordinary human being Black Hawk was, and his mission of peace." -Phillip B Gottfredson.
+But the question remained, why Black Hawk would go to extreme measures to find a peaceful end to war after all the unimaginable pain and suffering he and his people went through.

 Reviews: